 AAP if they come in Power should do the following.

 They should also have a minister for street protests and so on

-They can also have, if they think necessary, Finance Minster, Prime Minister, Foreign Minister and so on
+They can also have if they think necessary, Finance Minister, Prime Minister, Foreign Minister and so on

 What I mean Prime Minister should NOT be in-charge of protests and Finance Minister should not in-charge making allegations against large businesses.
 All work should be done by respective experts!
 So why not Rajeev Bajaj for Prime Minster!

 Then maybe I will also sing the tune “AAP jaisa koi, Jindagi main aye!” maybe daily!!